Bitter cold wind chills proving deadly, hindering airlines, power grids, schools

 In Wisconsin, the deaths of three homeless people in the Milwaukee area were under investigation, with hypothermia the likely cause, officials said.

-The National Weather Service Chicago office said on X, the former Twitter that there was no relief in sight Tuesday:
+The National Weather Service Chicago office said on X that there was no relief in sight Tuesday:

 Freezing rain and sleet were expected continue across portions of the Southeast Tuesday morning.
 Winter storm warnings were in effect for Lawrence, Limestone and Madison counties in Alabama and in Franklin County in Tennessee, southeast Arkansas, northeast Louisiana and much of northern, central and southwestern Mississippi.